-In their plight to quit smoking for good, many are looking toward alternative methods.
+In their plight to quit smoking for good, many are looking for alternative methods.
 These may include nicotine-free cigarettes.
 However, these are sometimes more hazardous than traditional cigarettes.

 Many producers of nicotine-free cigarettes advertise that their products are a safe alternative to smoking “real” cigarettes.
 These products have brought about much confusion to the smoking cessation market.
 They have many people asking, “Are these products safer than conventional cigarettes?”
 “Do these products pose no real risks?”
 Unfortunately, the answer may not be what many were hoping.
 In fact, the answer may not be so cut-and-dried, at all.